 Last June, two weeks after my mother passed away, I stood staring into her refrigerator and wept.

 On the middle shelf was an opened package of lox, just a few slices left.
-I could see my mother sitting at her kitchen table as she did every morning, sipping a cup of coffee, reheated from a pot made earlier in the century, taking bites out of half a toasted English muffin topped with the thinnest layer of cream cheese (the store “it’s-good-enough-for-me” brand) and a single, folded slice of lox.
+I could see my mother sitting at her kitchen table as she did every morning, sipping a cup of coffee reheated from a pot made earlier in the century, taking bites out of half a toasted English muffin topped with the thinnest layer of cream cheese (the store “it’s-good-enough-for-me” brand) and a single, folded slice of lox.

-There, too, stationed on just about every shelf of the refrigerator were her faithful platoon of glass jars; black coffee in the gefilte fish jar; chicken soup in the pickle jar; orange juice in the borscht jar.
+There, too, stationed on every shelf of the refrigerator were her faithful platoon of glass jars.
+Black coffee in the gefilte fish jar, chicken soup in the pickle jar, orange juice in the borscht jar.
 I’m consolidating, she would say.
 A curious exercise, given that in recent years she lived alone and rarely had more than a half-full fridge at any given time.
 Once, a visiting granddaughter, well versed in the code of the jars, thought to fix my mother a mug of coffee and unwittingly handed her instead a piping hot cup of Manischewitz sweet Malaga kiddush wine.
-Black coffee and deep purple wine look an awful lot alike from the inside of a herring jar.
+Black coffee and deep purple wine look an awful lot alike from the outside of a herring jar.

 Two months later, we drove to Washington, D.C. to deposit my son at college.
 The moment we arrived in our hotel room, as my husband set up his laptop and my children checked out the mini-bar, I settled on the bed with my cell phone in hand.
 My mother would worry until I checked in to say that we had arrived safely.
 But I no longer had a mother to call.
 No one to check in with.

 But I was wrong.
 Our mothers never really stop being our mothers.
 Our fathers, too.
-They may ultimately rely on us to take them to doctor’s appointments; to tend to their finances; to pick them up when they fall.
+They may ultimately rely on us to take them to doctors’ appointments; to tend to their finances; to pick them up when they fall.
 They may need us to come quick when a light bulb needs changing or the lawn needs mowing or the toilet overflows.
 But they never really stop being our parents.
-They are still the ones we can count on to worry that we’ve arrived safely.
+They are still the ones we count on to worry that we’ve arrived safely.

-Happy Mother’s Day, ma.
+Happy Mother’s Day, Ma.
 It won’t be the same without you.

-(This is reprinted from the May 7, 2007 issue of the Jewish Ledger.)
+(This is reprinted from the May 7, 2009 issue of the Jewish Ledger.)